 As a matter of policy, Perry Technical Institute prohibits the unlawful manufacture, possession, use, sale, dispensation, or distribution of controlled substances and the possession or use of alcohol by students and employees on its property and at any school-related activity.
 Further information on Perry Technical Institute's policies can be found in the Student Handbook.
 Any violation of these policies will result in appropriate disciplinary actions up to and including dismissal, even for a first offense.
+Students with "Reasonable Suspicion" may be required to be tested for illegal drug or alcohol abuse.
+Refusal to do so may result in dismissal from the school.

 Violations of the law will also be referred to the appropriate law enforcement authorities.
 Students may be referred to abuse help centers.
 If such a referral is made, a leave of absence may be required, and re-enrollment will be subject to successful completion of any prescribed counseling or treatment program.